zzzprojects/learn-orm/tutorials/dapper/delete-data.md

 }
 ```

-It a simple SQL `DELETE` statement on the `Authors` table.
-The `Execute` extension method of Dapper is used to delete a record.
+In the above example, you can see a simple SQL `DELETE` statement on the `Authors` table.
 You can also use the `Execute` method to delete multiple authors.

 ```csharp
 private static void DeleteMultipleAuthors()